flybywiresim/docs/docs/start/reported-issues.md

 The effects of non-standard day pressure and temperature on altitude in MSFS are inaccurate for SU5 affecting the following:

 - In game ATC may still see you at a different altitude than what you see in the flight deck.
 This is reported to be fixed by Asobo in World Update 6.
-    - **Workaround:** Climb or descend a copule hundred feet at a time until the in game ATC stops requesting you to climb or descend.
+    - **Workaround:** Climb or descend a couple hundred feet at a time until the in game ATC stops requesting you to climb or descend.

 - VATSIM controllers may also see ou at a different altitude when you are below the transition altitude.
 We recommend including a note on your flight plan that you are using MSFS.